ravikiranreddy-kaatasani/Roll-Dice/README.md

 ## About
 - Roll Dice is a program to roll dices specified in a simple and intuitive way.
 - Dice are used in many games of chance as a way of picking random numbers on which to bet, and are used in board or role-playing games to determine the number of spaces to move, results of a conflict, etc.
 - The most common type of die is a six-sided cube with the numbers 1-6 placed on the faces.
-The value of the roll is indicated by the number of "spots" showing on the top.
+The value of the roll is indicated by the number showing on the top.
 For the six-sided die, opposite faces are arranged to always sum to seven.
 - This gives two possible mirror image arrangements in which the numbers 1, 2, and 3 may be arranged in a clockwise or counterclockwise order about a corner.

 ## Input